anyWareSculpture/sculpture-client/ChromeApp.md

 * At login screen: Ctrl-Alt-K
 * Sign in as usual
 * When setting up a Kiosk App, we can now make it auto-start.
 On the first subsequent reboot we need to confirm this.
+* It's possible to cancel auto-launch by pressing Ctrl-Alt-S on startup

+## Persisting data

+* Data stored using chrome.storage.local will persist
+* NB!
+After writing any data, it's important to perform a software reload using chrome.runtime.reload(), otherwise stored data will/may not persist.

 # Questions

-* How to allow quit/restart from within Chrome app (without having to power toggle)
+* How to allow quit/restart from within Chrome app (without having to power toggle) -> chrome.runtime.reload();